 Works to construct the new North Melbourne Station began in 2017.

-Beginning March 2018, Cross Yarra Partnership will commence site establishment and preparation activities, including the installation of site offices and facilities, piling and preparation for excavation of the station box.
+In March 2018, Cross Yarra Partnership began site establishment and preparation activities, including the installation of site offices and facilities, piling and preparation for excavation of the station box.

 What we are doing

 - Large trucks delivering equipment and materials, using Arden and Laurens streets.